xmk0987/GetDrunk/README.md

 Current games include:

-Spin The Bottle, F*ck the Dealer, many more are being done.
+Spin The Bottle, F*ck the Dealer, BussDriver and Ring Of Fire.

+Many more are being done.

 # Getting Started with Create React App